hisunjiang/Public-datasets-of-BCI/README.md

 # Brief description
-The following parts will list some of the widely used public BCI datasets in the literature.
+This repo lists some of the widely used public BCI datasets in literature.

-Keeping on updating...

 # Public datasets
 ## 1. BCI competitions